detfis/detfis.github.io/_posts/2017-04-01-hanami-entities-and-repositories.md

 # Hanami - Entities and Repositories

-In [one of the previous posts]({{ site.url }}/first-feature-in-hanami/) we have created a list of the words.
+In [one of the previous posts]({{ site.url }}/first-feature-in-hanami/) we have created a list of words.
 This list has one big flaw, though - it's hard-coded.
 We would like to display dynamic data there.
 To achieve this we will introduce two parts of [Hanami](http://hanamirb.org/) ecosystem responsible for dealing with data - entities and repositories.

 ## What are Entities?